Charter School Adds a Personalized Path to Fitness

 Faculty Puts Fitness First

 EAA looked at this partnership as an opportunity to help improve the overall health and wellness of not only the students, but their staff.
 The faculty members served as a beta for the Fitbit program.
-They were provided with Fitbit devices and enrolled in Fitbit Care prior to the students joining.
+They were provided with Fitbit devices prior to the students joining.

 Before students were able to onboard, the EAA staff members were already learning about–and enjoying–the Fitbit program.
 They started morning walks and tried to incorporate more movement during their work days.
 Beyond just increasing physical activity, the team bonded over starting the program together, with members noting that it improved their social connections and ultimately brought them closer.
 “Year one of our Elite Fitbit Challenges were so fun and successful that we began looking for opportunities beyond Physical Fitness Testing to incorporate Fitbit.
 The PFT Challenges allowed Elite distant learning students and staff the opportunity to make new connections, share laughs and encourage one another to do a little better each day,” Andy Allanson, Athletic Lead – EAA.